-- See special requirements and adjustments for Parking Lot Turnover and Loading Bay Intensity as identified in the site planning and design manual. - Standards contained in this table may be modified by the Special Parking Requirements and Adjustments contained in the site planning and design manual. - A parking plan shall not be required for single family residential developments where all lots will have a minimum of two off-street parking spaces.
+- See special requirements and adjustments for Parking Lot Turnover and Loading Bay Intensity as identified in the Design and Improvement Standards Manual (DISM)/Land Development Manual (LDM), or successor document. - Standards contained in this table may be modified by the Special Parking Requirements and Adjustments contained in the DISM/LDM, or successor document. - A parking plan shall not be required for single family residential developments where all lots will have a minimum of two off-street parking spaces.

-CHAPTER 17.36 - SIGNS RESERVED
+CHAPTER 130.36 - SIGNS RESERVED